 For adults undergoing this procedure, a local anesthetic with sedation will be used, while children often require a general anesthetic.
 The procedure requires two to three hours to complete.

 When beginning, Dr. Robinson will make a small incision at the back of the ear to access the cartilage.
 By removing and sculpting the cartilage, the ear can be repositioned.
 Finally, Dr. Robinson will fold the ears back closer to the head and place sutures to close the incisions.
 A head bandage will then be applied, which will help maintain the new position of the ears.

 What to Expect After Otoplasty

-After ear pinning in Indiana, adults may return to work after five days or so, but children may need to miss about one week of school.
+After ear pinning, adults may return to work after five days or so, but children may need to miss about one week of school.
 Due to this, it may be advantageous to schedule otoplasty for children during a break from school, if possible.

 The bandage Dr. Robinson applied post-surgery may need to be changed out over the next couple of days or replaced with a lighter dressing and the sutures will be removed after a week.
 Any aftercare instructions given by Dr. Robinson should be followed closely.

 Possible complications of ear pinning in Indiana surgery include blood clots, infection or the formation of scar tissue.
 Please discuss any questions or concerns you may have with Dr. Robinson during your consultation at Indiana Plastic Surgery.